Quade Green

-Quade Green (born May 12, 1998) is an American professional basketball player who most recently played for the Oklahoma City Blue of the NBA G League.
+Quade Green (born May 12, 1998) is an American professional basketball player for Golden Eagle Ylli in the Kosovo Superleague.
 He played college basketball for the Washington Huskies and the Kentucky Wildcats.

 High school career

 Green attended Saints John Neumann and Maria Goretti Catholic High School in Philadelphia, Pennsylvania, where he won four consecutive Pennsylvania Class 3A state championships.

 Green finished his career at Neumann-Goretti with 1,853 points, which ranks second in program history.

 In 2016, Green played in the summer for the PSA Cardinals in the Nike EYBL and helped lead his team to a berth in the 2016 Nike Peach Jam.

 He was named to the All-EYBL first team after averaging 14.1 points and 10.5 assists.

 In January 2017, Green was selected as a McDonald's All-American.

 Green won the Legends and Stars Shootout competition during the 2017 McDonald's All-American Game.

 In February 2017, Green was selected to participate in the Jordan Brand Classic.